 Firstly, if you have a doctor that does not care about you or love you as a patient, find another doctor.
 Remember that love and touch have been shown by science to be healing entities that have real / tangible effects --- effects that are bigger than EVIDENCE-BASED MEDICINE.
 Secondly, realize that your health is up to you.
 No matter how much your doctor loves and cares about you, they can't make you healthy --- that is something that only you can do for yourself.
 Consider it a Christmas gift, but I've given you (completely free) some ideas that some of you could use to get the ball rolling (with your doctor's permission of course).
 And even though it's Christmas Day, why wait to start STRATEGIZING for the NEW YEAR?

 Lastly, let me show you a super cool example of the awesome power of Human Touch.
 Back in 1995, twin girls (Kyrie and Brielle Jackson) were born three months prematurely, weighing less than two pounds apiece.
 Although one was doing OK, the other was not.
 Even though it was against hospital regulations, a gutsy nurse took it upon herself to put the unhealthy twin in with the healthy twin so that they could share the same incubator.
 You can watch the amazing transformation below (can anyone say "thrive"?).
+The other video is of a baby who died brought back to life by two hours of mom's touch.
+Amazing stuff!
 Now, hum along with me, We all need it, the human touch.
 We all need it, the human touch.
 We all need it, the human touch.
 We all need it, the human touch (HERE)!